aliezzahn/trapping_rain_water/README.md

 # Trapping Rain Water

-This Rust project provides a solution to the "Trapping Rain Water" problem on LeetCode.
 The problem involves calculating the amount of rainwater that can be trapped between the bars of an elevation map represented by a vector of non-negative integers.

 ## Problem Description